When Redistricting Failed, Indiana Won

 Local and national conservative commentators are saluting 21 Republican state senators here in Indiana.
 Those lawmakers recently rejected the national push to stack the deck in next year's congressional elections.

-"They told their voters -- loud and clear -- that their first loyalty is to the people who elected them, not to any political influencer or national campaign," says David Snyder at The Hill, a major US news source covering Congress.
+"They told their voters -- loud and clear -- that their first loyalty is to the people who elected them, not to any political influencer or national campaign," says David Snyder at The Hill, a major U.S. news source covering Congress.

 A majority of Indiana state senators responded to a public protest against off-cycle redistricting that was "organic, sustained, and statewide," says Abdul Hakim-Shabazz in his Indy Politics blog.
 "Moderate Republicans and non-crazy conservatives—yes, they still exist—are being reminded why primaries and civic engagement actually matter.
 Sit them out, and the loudest voices win by default.
 Show up, organize, and vote, and the temperature of the party changes."